dpays/esteem8app.github.io/README.md

 # ESTEEM8 Application

 ## Introduction
-This web application is built using [polymer](https://www.polymer-project.org/1.0/) and [polymer elements](https://elements.polymer-project.org/) and following [material guidlines](https://material.io/guidelines/) in order to provide a friendly user interface.
+This web application is built using [polymer](https://www.polymer-project.org/1.0/), [polymer elements](https://elements.polymer-project.org/) and following [material guidlines](https://material.io/guidelines/) in order to provide a good and easy-to-use user interface.

-This application is server less and can be accessed trough any recent browser and provide functionalities to browse steem network publications.
+This application is server less and can be accessed trough any recent browser.

+The main objective of this application is to provide a **light, friendly and private application to browse next generation social media platform called "steem".**

-Feel free to read code, contribute, post something, correct bugs or purpose a new feature.
+Feel free to read code, [contribute](https://github.com/esteem8app/esteem8app.github.io/blob/master/CONTRIBUTING.md), correct bugs or purpose a new feature.

 ##License